Nikos Kyzeridis: Club career

-Born in Thessaloniki, Greece, Kyzeridis began his career at Naoussa F.C. at the age of 19, playing 145 games and scoring 39 goals for the club.
+Born in Thessaloniki, Greece, Kyzeridis began his career at Naoussa at the age of 19, playing 145 games and scoring 39 goals for the club.

 On 1995, he was signed by newly promoted Paniliakos to help the team's cause at the 1995–96 season of Alpha Ethniki.
-He stayed there for 3 seasons, playing 82 times and scoring 17 goals.
+He stayed there for three seasons, playing 82 times and scoring 17 goals.

-Nikos' talent didn't go unnoticed by English Championship club Portsmouth F.C., and in July 1998 they signed him.
-However, he only played 4 times for the club, and in December 1998 he was sold to Aris Thessaloniki.
-He spent 5 full seasons at Aris, scoring 26 goals, and helping the team to qualify for the UEFA Cup twice and even reach the Greek Cup final of 2003, where they lost against PAOK.
+Nikos' talent did not go unnoticed by English Championship club Portsmouth, and in July 1998 they signed him.
+However, he only played four times for the club, and in December 1998 he was sold to Aris Thessaloniki.
+He spent five full seasons at Aris, scoring 26 goals, and helping the team to qualify for the UEFA Cup twice and even reach the Greek Cup final of 2003, where they lost against PAOK.

 Nikos joined Veria for the 2004–05 season.
 He played 28 times and scored 6 goals.

 In August 2005 he joined the Beta Ethniki side Agrotikos Asteras.
 Until December 2008 (when he left the club) he scored 30 goals in 87 games, being one of the star players of the club.

 In January 2009 he joined Makedonikos, without much success.
-He left the club at the end of the 2008–2009 season and joined the Delta Ethniki side Aetos Skydras, for one year, until he retired at the age of 39.
+He left the club at the end of the 2008–09 season and joined the Delta Ethniki side Aetos Skydras, for one year, until he retired at the age of 39.